sigreen/large-xml-processor/README.md

 mvn clean spring-boot:run
 ```

 The SpringBoot appliation should run and consume the `data/asian-20181028.xml` file.
-If successful, there should be 22000+ messages in the message-items queue.
-You can verify this by browsing the queue via the AMQ Console.
+If successful, there should be 22,435 messages in the `museum-items` Anycast queue.
+You can verify this by browsing the queue via the AMQ Console [here](http://localhost:8161/console/login).

 ## Openshift Deployment